-George W. Bush repeated this sentiment speaking SXSW about his upcoming book, “Out of Many, One: Portraits of America’s Immigrants.”
+George W. Bush repeated this sentiment speaking at SXSW about his upcoming book, “Out of Many, One: Portraits of America’s Immigrants.”
 This book is a beautiful testament to the tapestry of diversity that makes “America Great!”
 It features the stories of 43 immigrants along with their portraits, painted by the former President.

 He opens “Out of Many, One: Portraits of America’s Immigrants” with the following, “I delayed publication of this book so as to avoid the politics of a presidential election year.
 I did not want the people I painted to become exploited politically.
 While I recognize that immigration can be an emotional issue, I reject the premise that it is a partisan one. … Becoming an American citizen is challenging, time-consuming, and competitive – as it should be.
 The immigration system is also confusing, costly, and inefficient, and needs to be fixed.“

-Despite having suffered tremendously before coming to the US, and I’m certain also after arriving at the place the thought would be a welcoming source of refuge, these people only speak about how grateful and proud they are to be American.
+Despite having suffered tremendously before coming to the US, and I’m certain also after arriving at the place they thought would be a welcoming source of refuge, these people only speak about how grateful and proud they are to be American.
 It’s really quite beautiful.

 In his address to the nation on May 15, 2006, he stated:

 “We’re a nation of laws, and we must enforce our laws.
 We’re also a nation of immigrants, and we must uphold that tradition, which has strengthened our country in so many ways.
 These are not contradictory goals.
 America can be a lawful society and a welcoming society at the same time.”